pol/dwarf-fortress-guides/mixtrak/part2.md

 diagrams, each of which shows a bird's-eye view - that is, overseer perspective - of a single layer.

-First, count tiles to find the centre of the map.
-This is the location of the central axis of your spiral ramp descending down into the fortress, but don't dig right here.
-The entrance should be approximately three tiles away, in any cardinal direction (north, south, east, west).
+First, count tiles to find the centre of the map (or find a spot close to the center, it doesn't have to be exact.
+To make it easier, you can mark the center by designating a channel, but using the "Marker Only (`m`)" option, picking a spot on the ground, and designating that spot and several z-levels below it.
+That way it's easy to spot the center when you are just starting your layout.
+Make sure to go back to "Standard" mode by pressing `m` again before you try to do actual digging.

+The center is the location of the central axis of your spiral ramp descending down into the fortress, but don't dig right here.
+The entrance should be three tiles away, in any cardinal direction (north, south, east, west).
 In these diagrams, I've chosen east.
 On that single tile, designate a channel in the ground.
 That tile will flash with the underscore character.

 ![](images/central_square_entrance.png "central_square_entrance.png")